Lilla-Kavecsanszki/order-easy/README.md

 ## How to Clone

+1. Go to the https://github.com/Lilla-Kavecsanszki/order-easy repository
-Locate the main page of friends-quiz repository, click the Code button to the left of the green Gitpod button, then choose Local.
-Copy the URL of the repository, you can click on headings for HTTPS, SSH, and Github CLI to find their individual links.
-Open your own terminal in your editor and change the current working directory to the location of where you want the cloned directory to be.
-In the terminal type git clone, and then paste the URL you copied from friends-quiz repository page.
-Press enter to complete.
+2. Click the Code button to the left of the green Gitpod button, then choose Local.
+3. Click on headings for HTTPS, SSH, and Github CLI to find their individual URL links.
+Choose the HTTPs one.
+4. Open your own terminal in your editor and change the current working directory to the location of where you want the cloned directory to be.
+5. In the terminal type git clone, and then paste the URL you copied from the repository page.
+6. Press enter to complete.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)

+## How to create and configure the Google spreadsheet and APIs

+1. Log in (or create) to your Google account
+2. Create a Google Spreadsheet (order_spreadsheet) on Google Drive.
+Mine has 1 page; 'stocks'.
+3. In row 1 of the stocks sheet, create the headings: Products, Unit, Price, Par level, Current Stock Holding, How much to order
+4. Then go ahead and fill out the sheet as needed.

+For the initial sample data used in this project click [here](https://github.com/Lilla-Kavecsanszki/order-easy#content)

+5. Set up APIs on the [Google Cloud Platform](https://console.cloud.google.com/welcome?project=ordereasy-378810)
+6. Create a new project and give it a unique(!) name, then go to dashboard
+7. Setup Google Drive credentials

 ## How to Fork

+1. Go to the https://github.com/Lilla-Kavecsanszki/order-easy repository
-Locate the main page of friends-quiz repository.
-Click the fork button in the top right of the screen, between the watch, and the star buttons.
+2. Click the fork button in the top right of the screen, between the watch, and the star buttons.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)